EdwardShanahan07/fitness-meals/README.md

 - As a User, I can register an account so that I can create and share my recipes
 - As a User, I can log in so that I can use the application's full functionality
 - As a user, I can log out so that I can keep my account secure
-- As a User, I can create a new recipe so that I can share it with others
+- As a User, I can create a new recipe so that I can share it with other users
 - As a User, I can edit recipes so that I can change recipe details
 - As a User, I can delete my recipes so that I can remove the recipe from the application
-- As a User, I can view recipes so that I can view members' recipes
+- As a User, I can view a list of shared recipes so that I can get inspiration from other user's recipes
-- As a User, I can view recipes so that I can see the recipe's full details
+- As a User, I can view the recipe so that I can see the recipe's full details
 - As a User, I can comment on members' recipes so that I ask questions about the recipe
-- As a User, I can like or unlike recipes so that I can support the other members
+- As a User I can like or unlike recipes so that I can support the other users
+- As a User, I can see my profile page so that I can see my recipes

 ## Design